phynicz/Unnaturalness/README.md

 This directory includes the following:

-+ Taxonomies of both restrictive and flexible invocation and code snippers.
++ Taxonomies of both restrictive and flexible invocation and code snippets.
 + Includes all invocations of `Cipher.getInstance` invocation before sampling.
 + Includes all invocations of `checkServerTrusted` invocation before sampling.
 + Includes sampled invocation for `Cipher.getInstance`, `checkServerTrusted`, `hostnameVerifier`, `SecretKeySpec`.